songlsongs/webscraping/README.md

 [6][3][40] http://instagram.com/gasbuddy

-This output can be sorted and persist into a file.
+This output can be sorted and persisted into a .txt file.

 To change the seed url, go to bottom of index.ts